NotAdevDev/MoodleRequestToken/README.md

 # MoodleRequestToken

-A Pyhton snippet to request a Token to Moodle
+A Pyhton snippet to request a Token to Moodle using Python